CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-A strong description with explicit what/when structure and natural trigger phrases targeted at a distinct niche.
-The only gap is that it states a couple of actions rather than enumerating several specific concrete capabilities.
+A strong, third-person description with explicit use-when guidance and natural trigger phrases.
+Its only weakness is that the stated actions (diagnose/fix) are generic rather than enumerating concrete capabilities.

 DimensionReasoningScore